 “Tunnels: Sun in the Dark” takes on a wartime theme, aiming to celebrate the 50th anniversary of the Liberation of the South and National Reunification.

 Inspired by real events after 1967, the film tells the story of the life and fighting of a 21-man guerrilla team led by Bay Theo (Thai Hoa) at Binh An Dong base, Cu Chi.
-As one of the squads holding out in the tunnels, Bay Theo's team was assigned to support Hai Thung (Hoang Minh Triet) in protecting military equipment and medicine for the field hospital.
+As one of the squads holding on to the tunnels, Bay Theo's team was assigned to support Hai Thung (Hoang Minh Triet) in protecting military medical equipment and medicine for the field hospital.

-Before its official premiere on April 4, “Tunnels” had early screenings on the evenings of April 2 and April 3.
-With a huge investment in setting, camera angles, and impressive acting from the cast, the film received many positive responses from the audience.
-Thanks to that, the work’s revenue also continuously increased.
+Before officially premiering on April 4, “Tunnels” had early screenings on the evening of April 2 and the evening of April 3.
+With a huge investment in setting, camera angles and impressive acting from the cast, the film received many positive responses from the audience.
+Thanks to that, the revenue of the work also continuously increased.

 ![]() |